yuja/jj/docs/templates.md

 contained value is set.
 If set, all methods of the contained value can be invoked.
 If not set, an error will be reported inline on method call.

+On comparison between two optional values or optional and non-optional values, unset value is not an error.
+Unset value is considered less than any set values.

 ### `RepoPath` type

 A slash-separated path relative to the repository root.
 The following methods